scrapbook

 Here is a scene painted of Heber Valley, Utah.
 I like the quick Plein-air style with rough brushstrokes.

-Another scene from Massachusetts, this one of Westport Point and more lobster boats, on a misty mourning.
-This was one of my first oil paintings many years ago.
-If I painted this scene today it would likely be in a much looser, more gestural style.
+Another scene from Massachusetts, this one of Westport Point and more lobster boats, on a misty morning.
+This was probably my first serious oil painting many years ago.

-This painting is of a lobster boat in Fairhaven harbor by New Bedford, Massachusetts where I worked for several years.
+This painting is of a fishing boat in Fairhaven, across from New Bedford, Massachusetts where I worked for several years.
 Often overcast, but a favorite place to paint.
-I also did many ink drawings of these harbor scenes when I was living there.

 Here are four examples of painting in oils with only a palette knife.
 I see artists who use this palette knife technique and can create beautiful paintings.
-It is not easy, and i'm rather clumsy painting like this.
+It is not easy, but it's good to experiment with different ideas.

 This was a some fun with apples, These were apples that were green with patches of red.
 It makes a somewhat odd image, compounded by the hard edges from the palette knife.
 (12"x16").